Brian Hession: Metastasis of cancer

 Despite Hession's determination to survive and live a full life with cancer, the cancer soon spread, metastasizing to his lung and to his liver.
 Ever resilient and relentless, Hession had four additional surgeries, having one of his lungs completely removed and his second lung partially removed, in operations that were at the forefront of medical science, having been experimented with over the prior decade with tuberculosis patients.
 The surgeries were successful in extending the length and quality of Hession's life.
 However, by the time the cancer spread to his liver, there was little left to be done.
 He accepted experimental medication, including a treatment from renowned scientist Jonas Salk, and fought tirelessly not only for his life but to spread his message of hope faster than the disease spread through his body.
 He continued to speak and travel throughout his treatments, up until the pain became too great to bear in early September 1961.

 In late September 1961, Hession entered St. Thomas' Hospital in London, where he died on 5 October 1961, over seven years after his doctors gave him only "three days to live."

 Legacy

-Hession wrote and published six books regarding religion and illness, which were republished for many years after he passed away.
+Hession wrote and published six books regarding religion and illness, which were republished for many years after he died.
 His story was captured in the four part, award-winning docu-series The Reverend's Secret Mission, which aired on Amazon Video in 2019.